ajaxbits/xeBlogChallenge2022/JOURNAL.md

     - Started with `rusqlite` and got it to be able to get a vec of posts.
     - However, I wonder if I want to render these routes dynamically?
 Like do I want actix to handle this??
     - Going to switch to the example's way, with a connection pool and all of that, since it seems better.
 More complicated, but better.

+## 2022-03-10
+- It's aliveeeeeee
+- Been a struggle recently, so I've not been as verbose lol
+- Decided to 'dynamically' query the posts db when I need to fetch a post.
+I kind of want to immediatley post something from the post form, and be able to see the route.
+So I think that's the way.
+At least for now.